sbg-tir/SBG-TIR-L4-VA/README.md

 The remainder of the document will discuss the SBG instrument characteristics, provide a background on TIR remote sensing, give a full description and background on the volcanic temper-ature and compositional modeling required for the VA product, provides quality assessment, dis-cuss numerical simulation studies and, finally, outline a validation plan.

 ## 2. SBG Intstrument Charactersitics
 ### 2.1.
+Band position

+The TIR instrument will acquire data from a sun-synchronous orbit of ~700 km with 60m spatial resolution in eight spectral bands with two of those located in the MIR and six in the TIR region of the electromagnetic spectrum between 3 and 13 µm (Figure 2).
+The center position and width of each band is provided in Table 2.
+The positions of the first three TIR bands closely match those of the ASTER sensor (ASTER bands 10 – 12), whereas the longest two TIR bands match those of the MODIS sensor (MODIS bands 31-32), which are typically used for “split-window” type temperature applications (REFS).
+The OTTER band centered at 10.3 µm was added early in Phase A in order to detect surface mineralogy more accurately (e.g., distinguishing between silicate feldspars and quartz) as well as sulfate aerosols conversion in volcanic plumes.
+The two MIR bands are present to detect a larger range of high surface temperatures (Figure 1) without saturating (e.g., 500 – 1200 K) as well as the potential of elevated CO2 emission sources using the 4.8 µm band.
-Band posiIt is expected that small adjustments to the band positions, widths, and transmission will be made based on ongoing engineering filter perfor-mance capabilities and finalized once the filters are fabricated.
+It is expected that small adjustments to the band positions, widths, and transmission will be made based on ongoing engineering filter performance capabilities and finalized once the filters are fabricated.

 ![image](media/image2.jpeg)

 *Figure 1.
 SBG boxcar filters for two MIR bands and six TIR bands from 3.8-12.5 microns with a typical atmospheric transmittance spectrum in gray highlighting the atmospheric window regions.
 Note the spectral width and location of the filters are finalized, however the spectral shape will be determined when the detectors are fabricated*

 | **Band #** | **Center Wavelength (µm)** | **Spectral Width (FWHM) (nm)** | **Tolerance Center Wavelength (± nm)** | **Tolerance Spectral Width (±nm)** | **Knowledge Center Wavelength (±nm)** | **Knowledge Spectral Width (±nm)** | **Accuracy (K)** | **NEΔT (K)** | **Range (K)** |